ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 2am.
 Mostly cloudy.
 Low around 52, with temperatures rising to around 60 overnight.
 Southwest
-         wind 14 to 23 mph, with gusts as high as 38 mph.
-Chance of precipitation is 90%.<br></div>
+         wind 13 to 21 mph, with gusts as high as 38 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Partly sunny.
 High near 55, with temperatures falling to around 52 in the afternoon.
-North northwest wind 6 to 13 mph, with
+North northwest wind 5 to 13 mph, with
          gusts as high as 23 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of rain showers after midnight.
 Mostly cloudy, with a low around 42.
-North wind around 5 mph.
-Chance of precipitation
+North northeast wind around 5 mph.
+Chance of
-         is 30%.<br></div>
+         precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">